mozilla/pontoon/specs/0109-infobar-component.md

 # Feature explanation

 When a logged in user opens Pontoon, we check against a list of infobars.
-If the user matches the necessary conditions, we display the infobar.
+If there is an active infobar, the user belongs to the assigned cohort (where it’s defined) and they haven’t dismissed it yet, we display it.

 Information about each infobar is stored in a table with the following fields:
 * Identifier: short text identifier, e.g. `new_terms_2020`.
 * Start time (datetime): when we should start displaying the infobar to users.
 * End time (datetime): when we should stop displaying the infobar to users.
 * Creation date (date): stores when the infobar was created.
-* Cohort: if defined, we only display the infobar for users part of a specific experiment or cohort (A/B testing).
+* Cohort (optional): if defined, we only display the infobar for users part of a specific experiment or cohort (A/B testing).
 * Selector (optional): a CSS selector.
     * If empty, the infobar will be displayed at the top of the page.
     * If defined, the infobar will be displayed as a pop-up above the element identified by the selector.